 With proper training at the right age, it’s more likely you’ll see an adult German Shepherd that doesn’t show unnecessary aggressive behaviors.

 Socialization is key with these dogs.
-Take advantage of every opportunity for your puppy to play with unfamiliar adults, children and dogs.
+Take advantage of every opportunity for your puppy to play with strangers, kids and dogs.
 The more often, the better.
+And the earlier they start, the less anxious they’ll be to meet new friends.

-The point of socialization is that the GSD interacts with as many types of people as possible.
-This way, they’re more likely to be able to differentiate “good people” from “bad people.”
+The point of socialization is that your German Shepherd interacts with as many types of people as they can.
+This way, they’re more likely to be able to differentiate the “good people” from the “bad people” and develop less anxiety in environments.

 This is especially important if you plan to have your German Shepherd as a guardian of the home.
-You wouldn’t want him attacking the visiting neighbors.
+After all, you wouldn’t want him attacking the visiting neighbors.

-It is possible that a young GSD won’t react well to an unfamiliar person or animal.
-However, being young means that it’s unlikely they can cause significant harm.
+It’s possible that a young GSD won’t react well to an strange people and dogs.
+However, being young means that they are unlikely to cause significant harm.

-In short, they can be but not always.
-An adult GSD does have an exceptionally strong bite strength but, with the right training and nurturing, you’re more likely to develop an affectionate and calm GSD.
+In short, German Shepherds can be dangerous without proper handling and training.
+An adult GSD does have an exceptionally strong bite strength but, with the right training and nurturing, you’re more likely to develop an loving and calm dog.

-However, the danger of owning an aggressive German Shepherd (as opposed to an aggressive Chihuahua) is that they are large and powerful.
+The dangers of owning an aggressive GSD (as opposed to an aggressive Chihuahua) is that they are large and powerful.
+In other words, the stakes are much higher with the large dog when compared to a petite lap dog.

 So, what is the most dangerous dog breed?
-Realistically, there isn’t one.
+There really shouldn’t be one.

 There is a complex interplay at play – a mixture between a dog’s genetics giving the dog the capability to be aggressive and the dog’s owners who nurture (or not) these capabilities.